-Pursuant to Mr. Kurtz's Change in Control and Severance Agreement, dated September 1, 2021 (the "Change in Control Agreement"), if Mr. Kurtz's employment is terminated (1) by us without "cause" (as defined in the Change in Control Agreement), other than due to death or disability, or (2) by Mr. Kurtz for "good reason" (as defined in the Change in Control Agreement), and Mr. Kurtz executes a release of claims that becomes effective and irrevocable, Mr. Kurtz will be entitled to (i) a lump sum amount equal to 1.5 times his then-current base salary, (ii) a lump sum amount equal to the "applicable percentage" of the cost of 18 monthly COBRA premiums for the level of coverage that Mr. Kurtz had as of the date of termination (with the "applicable percentage" being the percentage of Mr. Kurtz's health care premium costs covered by us as of the date of termination) (the "COBRA Payment") and (iii) unless otherwise set forth in an award agreement, accelerated vesting of the portion of Mr. Kurtz's then-outstanding equity awards that would have vested during the 12-month period immediately following the date of termination (with vesting in respect of any awards subject to performance conditions based on actual performance as determined by the Compensation Committee).
-In the event of Mr. Kurtz's termination by us without "cause" or by Mr. Kurtz for "good reason" within the three-month period prior to or 24-month period following a change in control of the Company, Mr. Kurtz will be entitled to, subject to his execution of the release, (i) a lump sum amount equal to 1.5 times his then-current base salary. (ii) a lump sum amount equal to 1.5 times Mr. Kurtz's annual target bonus for the bonus period during which his employment terminates, pro-rated for the number of days during such performance period during which Mr. Kurtz was employed, (iii) the COBRA Payment and (iv) unless otherwise set forth in an award agreement (including the award agreement with respect to Mr. Kurtz's multi-year PSU award, the terms of which are described in detail above under "Multi-Year PSU Awards"), full vesting of all of Mr. Kurtz's thenoutstanding equity awards (with performance awards deemed earned at target).
+Pursuant to Mr. Kurtz's Change in Control and Severance Agreement, dated September 1, 2021 (the "Change in Control Agreement"), if Mr. Kurtz's employment is terminated (1) by us without "cause" (as defined in the Change in Control Agreement), other than due to death or disability, or (2) by Mr. Kurtz for "good reason" (as defined in the Change in Control Agreement), and Mr. Kurtz executes a release of claims that becomes effective and irrevocable, Mr. Kurtz will be entitled to (i) a lump sum amount equal to 1.5 times his then-current base salary, (ii) a lump sum amount equal to the "applicable percentage" of the cost of 18 monthly COBRA premiums for the level of coverage that Mr. Kurtz had as of the date of termination (with the "applicable percentage" being the percentage of Mr. Kurtz's health care premium costs covered by us as of the date of termination) (the "COBRA Payment"), (iii) any earned but unpaid bonus in respect of the most-recent bonus performance period ending prior to such termination, and (iv) unless otherwise set forth in an award agreement, accelerated vesting of the portion of Mr. Kurtz's thenoutstanding equity awards that would have vested during the 12-month period immediately following the date of termination (with vesting in respect of any awards subject to performance conditions based on actual performance as determined by the Compensation Committee).
+In the event of Mr. Kurtz's termination by us without "cause" or by Mr. Kurtz for "good reason" within the three-month period prior to or 24-month period following a change in control of the Company, Mr. Kurtz will be entitled to, subject to his execution of the release, (i) a lump sum amount equal to 1.5 times his then-current base salary, (ii) a lump sum amount equal to 1.5 times Mr. Kurtz's annual target bonus for the bonus period during which his employment terminates, pro-rated for the number of days during such performance period during which Mr. Kurtz was employed, (iii) the COBRA Payment, (iv) any earned but unpaid bonus in respect of the most-recent bonus performance period ending prior to such termination and (v) unless otherwise set forth in an award agreement (including the award agreement with respect to Mr. Kurtz's multi-year PSU award, the terms of which are described in detail above under "Multi-Year PSU Awards"), full vesting of all of Mr. Kurtz's then-outstanding equity awards (with performance awards deemed earned at target).